haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 #### 3a.
 Preparing the receptor template and the shape PDB files

-The docking-ready file created from entry 7K2U is available as `data/template.pdb` with all the crystallisation artifacts and double occupancies removed).
+The docking-ready file created from entry `7K2U` is available as `data/template.pdb` with all the crystallisation artifacts and double occupancies removed).
-To achieve that we can use the following command making use of the `pdb_selaltloc` and `pdb_keepcoord` utilities which are part of the pdb_tools package.
+To achieve that we can use the following commands from `pdb-tools`; `pdb_selaltloc` and `pdb_keepcoord`.

 <a class="prompt prompt-cmd">
   pdb_selaltloc ./data/7K2U.pdb | pdb_keepcoord | grep \-v ACT | grep \-v PGE | grep \-v SO4 | grep \-v GOL | grep \-v HOH \> template.pdb <br>
 </a>

 The next step involves the creation of the shape (based on the template compound) that will be used for the docking.
-This process requires the transformation of all heavy atoms of the template compound (named VU7) into shape beads.
+This process requires the transformation of all heavy atoms of the template compound (named `VU7`) into shape beads.
 The shape beads have all the same residue and atom names, namely `SHA` and their chainID for use in HADDOCK should be `S`.

 <a class="prompt prompt-cmd">